Optically Enhanced Electric Field Sensing Using Nitrogen-Vacancy Ensembles

 A few remarks are in order.
 First, while our sensitivity estimates assume an optically-thin sample, comparable sensitivities may be achieved at larger optical depths by monitoring, for example, transmission amplitude instead of fluorescence \cite{PhysRevLett.110.213605}.
-Second, monitoring resonant fluorescence variation alone already provides a significant electric field sensitivity, yielding a straightforward microwave-free version of our protocol.
+Second, monitoring resonant fluorescence variation alone via resonant excitation --- without performing ODMR --- already provides a significant electric field sensitivity, yielding a microwave-free version of our protocol.
 Since this microwave-free protocol does not require one to track the positive-contrast ODMR feature, it can also be applied at room temperature [Fig.~\ref{fig:1}(a)].
-Assuming a thermally broadened linewidth of $\sim 2~\si{\tera \hertz}$ at $300~\si{\kelvin}$ yields a sensitivity of $\approx 150~\si{\milli \volt / \centi \meter / \sqrt \hertz}$ (Fig.~\ref{fig:3}); this is comparable to the best reported NV sensitivities at room temperature (albeit with a larger bias electric field \cite{supp}).
-Finally, our protocol may be extended to radiofrequency electrometry through Fourier analysis of the time-dependent fluorescence \cite{shin_room-temperature_2012}.
+Assuming a thermally broadened linewidth of $\sim 2~\si{\tera \hertz}$ at $300~\si{\kelvin}$ yields a sensitivity of $\approx 300~\si{\milli \volt / \centi \meter / \sqrt \hertz}$ (Fig.~\ref{fig:3}); this is comparable to the best reported NV sensitivities at room temperature.
+Relatedly, our protocol may be extended to radiofrequency electrometry through Fourier analysis of the time-dependent fluorescence \cite{shin_room-temperature_2012}.